-Develop an interest for the different boat types, some name-dropping will always increase your chances. ;)
+Develop an interest in the different boat types as some name-dropping will always increase your chances.

 Put yourself in the captain’s position.
-If you had to choose between somebody who advertises himself with “I can play the guitar” or somebody who can support you during a tropical storm, who would you'd take on your boat?
+If you had to choose between somebody who advertises himself with “I can play guitar” or somebody who can support you during a tropical storm, who would you take on your boat?

 Your chances to get on a boat increase tremendously with the ability to be on the right place during the right sailing season.
-Many boats spend summer in the Mediterranean before they head to Morocco or Canary Islands in September/October.
+Many boats spend summer in the Mediterranean (Croatia, Greece, Italy, etc.) before they head to Morocco or the Canary Islands in September/October.

 Also Lanzarote is an option in September-December since it is the incoming harbor for boats arriving from the Mediterranean.

-I heard that this year (2016) more boat hitchhikers than ever tried to get on a boat during the ARC.
-Finally many of them decided to relocate to Lanzarote or Tenerife in order to increase their chances.
-Additionally the participation fees for the ARC soared a lot and many captains are trying to compensate them by taking crew on boat.
+Finally, many of them decided to relocate to Lanzarote or Tenerife in order to increase their chances.
+Additionally, the participation fees for the ARC soared a lot, and many captains are trying to compensate them by taking crew on boat.

-Make sure you also check out smaller regattas like Cornell Sailing.
+Make sure you also check out smaller regattas like the Cornell Sailing.

 Some pages are free, others are not.